-- changing a flat tire
+- changing a flat tire.

-- jump-starts
+- jump-starts.

-- lock-out assistance
+- lock-out assistance.

-- limited fuel delivery
+- limited fuel delivery.

-- towing of your disabled vehicle to the nearest Ford Motor Company dealership, or your selling dealer if within 25 kms (15.5 miles) of the nearest Ford Motor Company dealership (one tow per disablement).
+- towing of your disabled vehicle to the nearest Ford Motor Company dealership, or your selling dealer if within 56.3 km (35 miles) of the nearest Ford Motor Company dealership (one tow per disablement).
 Even non-warranty related tows, like accidents or getting stuck in the mud or snow, are covered (some exclusions apply, such as impound towing or repossession).